 What’s your favourite piece of advice/quote?

-If you could have a dinner party with three people, dead or alive, who would it be and why?
+If you could invite three people to a dinner party, dead or alive, who would you choose and why?

 Behind the Sole features monthly on our blog so make sure you like us on Facebook and follow us on Twitter and Instagram where we’ll share our blogs with you on a weekly basis.